Backups

 Figure 1

 Listing demonstrably encrypted backup systems only, because I am not crazy.
-In practice I do place much emphasis on backups these days; Almost all my media is stored in a replicated swarm via file synchronisation.
+In practice, I do place much emphasis on backups these days; almost all my media is stored in a replicated swarm via file synchronization.
 My code is not only stored but versioned in git.

 1 Auditioning